weewx/weewx/docs/custom/index.md

 Note that the three generators `FtpGenerator`, `RsyncGenerator`, and `CopyGenerator` do not actually generate anything having to do with the presentation layer.
 Instead, they just move files around.

-Which generators are to be run for a given skin is specified in the skin's configuration file skin.conf, in section [[Generators]](#generators_section).
+Which generators are to be run for a given skin is specified in the skin's configuration file `skin.conf`, in section [[Generators]](options_ref/#generators_section).

 ### Templates

 A template is a text file that is processed by a _template engine_ to create a new file.
-WeeWX uses the [Cheetah](https://pythonhosted.org/Cheetah/) template engine.
+WeeWX uses the [Cheetah](https://cheetahtemplate.org/) template engine.
 The generator `weewx.cheetahgenerator.CheetahGenerator` is responsible for running Cheetah at appropriate times.

 A template may be used to generate HTML, XML, CSV, Javascript, or any other type of text file.
 A template typically contains variables that are replaced when creating the new file.
 Templates may also contain simple programming logic.